BigSoftVideo/DOTE/install.md

 Let us know if you have a problem installing and running _DOTE_ on these platforms.
 Theoretically, it should also run on Linux, but we don't support this.
 Contact us if you are interested in using _DOTE_ on this platform.
+Note that only one instance of _DOTE_ is allowed to run at the same time.

 - Choose the correct and latest version for your operating system from the [RELEASES](https://github.com/BigSoftVideo/DOTE/releases) page of our GitHib repository.